Army sergeant who killed a Black Lives Matter protester in Texas sentenced to 25 years in prison

 A US Army sergeant who was convicted of murdering a protester at a Black Lives Matter rally in 2020 was sentenced to 25 years in prison Wednesday morning -- even as Texas' governor pushes to pardon him.

-Daniel Perry, 35, faced between five and 99 years in prison for fatally shooting 28-year-old Garrett Foster at an Austin, Texas, racial justice rally following the murder of George Floyd in Minneapolis.
-Perry and Foster are White.
+Daniel Perry, 35, faced between five and 99 years in prison for fatally shooting 28-year-old Air Force veteran Garrett Foster at an Austin, Texas, racial justice rally two months after the murder of George Floyd in Minneapolis.

-Prior to issuing the sentence, District Court Judge Clifford A. Brown praised the jury for grappling with the nuances and complexities of the case over several weeks.
+Foster's mother praised the sentence and District Court Judge Clifford Brown afterward.
+"Finally, after three long years, we're finally getting justice for Garrett," Sheila Foster said.

-Perry, wearing a black and gray striped jail uniform, put his head in his hands and cried after the verdict.
+Perry, wearing a black and gray striped jail uniform, put his head in his hands and cried after the sentence was issued.
+His attorney said he plans to appeal the verdict.

 The prosecution requested a sentence of at least 25 years in prison, highlighting a stream of racist and inflammatory social media posts Perry wrote prior to the shooting.
 Prosecutors also said the defense's own analysis of his mental disorders and mindset showed he was a "loaded gun ready to go off."

-The sentencing comes nearly three years after Perry killed Foster, an Air Force veteran, in a case that has touched on fraught political issues of gun rights, self-defense and Black Lives Matter protests.
+The sentencing comes nearly three years after Perry killed Foster in a case that, like that of Kyle Rittenhouse in Kenosha, Wisconsin, touched on fraught political issues of gun rights, open-carry laws, self-defense and Black Lives Matter protests.
+Perry and Foster are White.

 Prosecutors said Perry, who was stationed at Fort Hood, initiated the fatal encounter when he ran a red light and drove his vehicle into a crowd gathered at the protest.
 Foster was openly carrying an assault-style rifle -- legal in Texas -- and approached Perry's car and motioned for him to lower his window, at which point Perry fatally shot him with a handgun, prosecutors said.